jmstrnr/Galway-Gadgets/README.md

 # Galway Gadgets

-A small online electronic store created using Bootstrap as part of GMIT's HDIP in Software Development.

 Hosted at: https://galway-gadgets-1931a9.netlify.app/

+This application is a small online electronic store with login, shopping cart and checkout form functionality.

-To use the cart, order form and checkout functionality, you can login with the below credentials:
+To use features requiring authorization, you can login with the below credentials:

-username: user
+- username: user

-password: pass
+- password: pass

+This application was created in order to improve at frontend development by creating common features like image carousels, FAQ accordians and payment forms.
+I also wanted to get experience using CSS frameworks like Bootstrap.